SaiSindhuja197/miyagi/docs/Getting-started(01).md

    ![](../docs/labs/02-build-your-own-copilot/Media/miyagi-image1.png)

-   >**Note:** If you encounter WSL Update failed error in the Docker Desktop application click on **Quit** and reopen the Docker Desktop application from the Desktop.
+   >**Note:** If you encounter the WSL Update failed error in the Docker Desktop application, click on **Quit** and reopen the Docker Desktop application from the Desktop.

       ![](../docs/labs/02-build-your-own-copilot/Media/err.png)

-    >If you face any issue A WSL distro Docker Desktop relies on has exited unexpectedly.
-This usually happens as a result of an external entity terminating WSL, click on **Restart** Button.
+    >If you face any issue, the WSL distro Docker Desktop relies on has exited unexpectedly.
+This usually happens as a result of an external entity terminating WSL.
+Click on the **Restart** Button.

      ![](../docs/labs/02-build-your-own-copilot/Media/docker-error.png)